three hundred years of collectable glass in one day

 Below you can see an image of the two shelves of 'mystery' glass in the Cloudy Powell exhibition.
 There is more info about these pieces on the Foyer Exhibition page but you can appreciate the colours in this picture.

-Andy McConnell, the Antiques Roadshow glass expert, also attends the fair.
+At this fair, Andy McConnell, the Antiques Roadshow glass expert, will be selling copies of his new book, The Decanter, Ancient to Modern, which took him 18 years to write!
+He will enjoy having a chat with you while he signs your copy.
 Both he and Mark Hill are always delighted to meet visitors and to talk about anything to do with glass.

 The Glass Association are represented at the fair and pleased to talk about their work and to welcome new members where appropriate.